Septinsular Republic: Languages

 Due to the long Venetian rule, the Ionian Islands were linguistically and culturally influenced by Italy.
+During the Venetian period, Italian was used for official purposes in the islands but it was also widely spoken by the upper classes, who were often educated in Italian universities, whereas the vast majority of the population were monolingual Greek-speakers.
+The only island in which Italian (Venetian) had a wider spread was Cefalonia, where a greater number of people had adopted Venetian as their first language.
 Italian culture and language retained a dominant status among the educated urban elites well into the 19th century—Italian remained an official language until 1851—but the lower classes remained "monolingually and monoculturally Greek".

-The official language was at first the Italian language and then in 1803 Greek became, along with Italian, one of the two official languages of the Republic.
-During the Venetian period, Italian was used for official purposes in the islands but it was also widely spoken in the cities, whereas in the countryside people continued to speak Greek.
-The only island in which Italian (Venetian) had a wider spread was Cefalonia, where a greater number of people had adopted Venetian as their first language.

-The constitution of the Septinsular Republic was printed in Greek by the patriarchal press in Constantinople, using many loanwords from Italian for technical terms.
+The official language was at first the Italian language and then in 1803 Greek became, along with Italian, one of the two official languages of the Republic, with the intention of replacing Italian altogether by 1820.
+The 1800 constitution of the Septinsular Republic was printed in Greek by the patriarchal press in Constantinople, using many loanwords from Italian for technical terms.
 However, the new constitution approved in 1803 was drafted in Italian.
-The text of the constitution was prefaced by the report of the committee that drafted it, which stated that: "the noble, rich and harmonious Hellenic dialect, having been exiled by the Venetians, should be recalled to the dominion and become the language of administration and the interpreter of the active citizens."
-This issue was considered to be so important that it was even given a separate article (Art.
-211) in the constitution.
-According to the article, Greek was scheduled to replace Italian as the working language in public acts by the year 1820.
+The text of the constitution was prefaced by the report of the committee that drafted it, which stated that: "the noble, rich and harmonious Hellenic dialect, having been exiled by the Venetians, should be recalled to the dominion and become the language of administration and the interpreter of the active citizens".
+However, due to the French occupation after 1807, this was not enacted at the time.
+It was not until 1852 that Greek became the sole official language of the Ionian Islands.